wbarksdale/SwiftyTimer/README.md

 # SwiftyTimer

 Do you need to time something in swift?
 Do you want it to run on Linux and on macOS.
-Thats what I needed, and thats why I made SwiftyTimer.
+Thats what I needed, and thats why I made `SwiftyTimer`.

 ## Usage